 - Have more time for content promotion and other aspects of your digital marketing strategy

-- Able to dedicate more time, energy, and money into your content efforts
+- Able to dedicate more time, energy, and money to your content efforts

 Here are a few reasons you’ll want a content strategy in place: